CastosHQ/Seriously-Simple-Podcasting-Genesis-Support/readme.txt

 == Description ==

-> This plugin is an add-on for [Seriously Simple Podcasting](http://www.seriouslysimplepodcasting.com/).
+> This plugin is an add-on for [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/).

-If you use the [Genesis theme framework](http://my.studiopress.com/themes/genesis/) along with [Seriously Simple Podcasting](http://www.seriouslysimplepodcasting.com/) then this plugin is for you - it adds support for the Genesis custom post type features to the `podcast` post type that is built into Seriously Simple Podcasting.
+If you use the [Genesis theme framework](https://www.studiopress.com/themes/genesis/) along with [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/) then this plugin is for you - it adds support for the Genesis custom post type features to the `podcast` post type that is built into Seriously Simple Podcasting.

 **How to contribute**

-If you want to contribute to this plugin, you can [fork the GitHub repository](https://github.com/hlashbrooke/Seriously-Simple-Podcasting-Genesis-Support) - all pull requests will be reviewed and merged if they fit into the goals for the plugin.
+If you want to contribute to this plugin, you can [fork the GitLab repository](https://gitlab.com/castos/Seriously-Simple-Podcasting-Genesis-Support) - all pull requests will be reviewed and merged if they fit into the goals for the plugin.

 == Installation ==